Frankiiize/DEVSAFIO/README.md

-# Getting Started with Create React App
+# Devsafio WEB

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This side of the project consists consists about the Front of the Web Page Proyect about business and employment-oriented online services.

 ## Available Scripts